rethinkdb/rethinkdb-rs/api/java/writing-data/insert.md

     - `"error"`: Do not insert the new document and record the conflict as an error.
 This is the default.
     - `"replace"`: [Replace](/api/java/replace/) the old document in its entirety with the new one.
     - `"update"`: [Update](/api/java/update/) fields of the old document with fields from the new one.
-    - `(oldDoc, newDoc) -> resolvedDoc`: a function that receives the old and new documents as arguments and returns a document which will be inserted in place of the conflicted one.
+    - `(id, oldDoc, newDoc) -> resolvedDoc`: a function that receives the id, old and new documents as arguments and returns a document which will be inserted in place of the conflicted one.

 If `return_changes` is set to `true` or `"always"`, the `changes` array will follow the same order as the inserted documents.
 Documents in `changes` for which an error occurs (such as a key conflict) will have a third field, `error`, with an explanation of the error.